Where are the ‘bond vigilantes’?

 Safe used to mean safety in US Treasuries, particularly bills or the short-term cash dollars equivalent, as the currency most of the world’s debt is denominated in and the most used in global trade.
 Safety also meant, to a lesser extent, holding short-term debt in euro and yen.

-Now, post-2008, because of the financial crisis, resultant QE programs used to fight the debt-related deflation that put $15 trillion of liquidity into the financial system, and recent large massive drop in output from the global pandemic, all their sovereign borrowing rates are at zero or negative out many years on their curves.
+Now, post-2008, because of the financial crisis, resultant QE programs used to fight the debt-related deflation that put $15 trillion of liquidity into the financial system, and recent large massive drop in output, all their sovereign borrowing rates are at zero or negative out many years on their curves.

 Nothing provides any yield in nominal terms.